Icelandic Sheepdog: History

 The Icelandic Sheepdog is one of very few breeds of dog for which claims of ancient origin are demonstrably supported by both archaeological and written evidence.
-It derives from dogs brought to Iceland by Viking colonists from 874 onwards; these are thought to have been from the same ancestral stock which gave rise to the modern Buhund of Norway and Vallhund of Sweden.
+It derives from dogs brought to Iceland by Viking colonists from 874 onward; these are thought to have been from the same ancestral stock which gave rise to the modern Buhund of Norway and Vallhund of Sweden.

-As a result of commerce with Iceland in the Middle Ages, the dog became fairly well known in other European countries including England and France.
-An early description dates to 1492.
+As a result of commerce with Iceland in the Middle Ages, the dog became fairly well known in other European countries including England and France; an early description dates to 1492.
 It is mentioned by John Caius in his writings on dogs in 1570, and by William Shakespeare in Henry V, thought to date from about 1599.
-Sir Thomas Browne reportedly wrote in 1650: "To England there are sometimes exported from Iceland ... a type of dog resembling a fox ...
-Shepherds in England are eager to acquire them!"
+In his Account of Island, alias Ice-land; in the Year 1662, published posthumously, Sir Thomas Browne wrote: "... they bring another sort over, Headed like a Fox, which they say are bred betwixt Dogs and Foxes; these are desired by the Shepherds of this Country".

 The Chien d'Islande or Iceland Dog was both discussed and illustrated in the fifth volume of the Histoire Naturelle of Georges-Louis Leclerc, Comte de Buffon, published in 1755.
+In 1788 it was classified by Johann Friedrich Gmelin as a species, Canis islandicus.

-Plague and canine distemper destroyed over 75% of the breed in the late 19th century, leading to a ban on the importation of dogs to Iceland.
-The purebred Icelandic Sheepdog was again bordering extinction in the late 20th century.
+Plague and canine distemper destroyed over 75% of the breed in the late nineteenth century, leading to a ban on the importation of dogs to Iceland.
+The purebred Icelandic Sheepdog was again bordering extinction in the late twentieth century.